Nebraska Football: Mike Riley Seeing Tidy Bonuses For Big Wins

 It makes sense that if the Nebraska football team is indeed Big 10 champs, they’re likely headed to a top tier bowl game attached to the NCAA football playoffs.
 Should that happen, Riley gets another $250,000.
 Make the official semifinal game and he’s getting yet another $300,000.
 If he guides the team to the final he is awarded $350,000 and if he wins the whole thing, it’s another $650,000.

-While a National Title seems out of reach these days, should the Huskers eventually reach that pinnacle, Riley will be big time rewarded.
+While a National Title seems out of reach these days, should the Huskers eventually reach that pinnacle, Riley will be rewarded big time.
 In total, the Huskers head coach has plenty of incentive to do his very best to turn the program around.
 Should they earn the title of best of the best, Mike Riley gets over $3 million in bonus cash, more than doubling his yearly pay.

-[Image by Eric Francis/Getty Images]
+[Featured Image by Eric Francis/Getty Images]